ehcache/ehcache.org-site/README.md

 ### Instructions for building/previewing

-Install Jekyll if you have not - follow instructions on the Jekyll home page (after first installing Ruby) [http://jekyllrb.com/](http://jekyllrb.com/)
+* Install Jekyll if you have not - follow instructions on the Jekyll home page (after first installing Ruby) [http://jekyllrb.com/](http://jekyllrb.com/)

+* After installing jekyll, install nokogiri : "gem install nokogiri"

 * Clone this repository to your local system
 * cd into the "ehcache.github.io" directory